thetatoken/guardian-testnet-guide/docs/STAKING.md

 After reviewing your stake deposit info on the next screen, enter your wallet password, then click "**Confirm & Deposit Stake**".
 After the stake deposit transaction is confirmed, you can switch back to the Guardian node to [verify that it is working as expected](./GUI.md#verify-the-guardian-node).

+**Important**: If you stake from a Nano Ledger wallet, you'd need to navigate to the Ethereum app, and make sure that in the settings, "Contract data Allowed" and "Debug data NOT Displayed" are selected.

 ## Staking through Mobile Wallet

 Download the Theta Wallet app in the App Store / Play Store, or if already installed make sure  you have upgraded to version 2.0.0 (iOS) / 2.0.0 (Android).
 Under the “Theta Wallet” logo, you can click the **drop down menu** to select a network.
 Change the selected network to “**Testnet_Sapphire**: THETA testnet for Guardian Nodes”.
 If the drop down menu is not clickable, please kill and restart the app.